python-trio/trio/docs/source/reference-hazmat.rst

   ``wait_for_operation_to_be_ready``, by keeping the ``while True:`` loop outside of the ``except BlockingIOError:`` block.

-These functions can also be useful in other situations, e.g. if you're going to call an uncancellable operation like :func:`trio.run_sync_in_worker_thread` or (potentially) overlapped I/O operations on Windows, then you can call :func:`checkpoint_if_cancelled` first to make sure that the whole thing is a checkpoint.
+These functions can also be useful in other situations.
+For example, when :func:`trio.run_sync_in_worker_thread` schedules some work to run in a worker thread, it blocks until the work is finished (so it's a schedule point), but by default it doesn't allow cancellation.
+So to make sure that the call always acts as a checkpoint, it calls :func:`checkpoint_if_cancelled` before starting the thread.

 Low-level blocking